 Sea bass and cod are from different families and species.
 The average sea bass and cod are approximately the same length but sea bass weighs more.
 Cod is a saltwater fish while sea bass is mainly saltwater but some can live in fresh water too.

-Sea bass is a common name for a number of various species 11.
-Some common ones include:
+Sea bass is a common name for a number of various species 10.
+Some common bass sea include:

 - European Seabass (European seabass is sometimes called branzino)